Coral bleaching: Coral bleaching due to photoinhibition of zooxanthellae

 Zooxanthellae are a type of dinoflagellate that live within the cytoplasm of many marine invertebrates.
-Members of the phylum Dinoflagellata, they are a round micro-algae that are share a symbiotic relationship with their host.
+Members of the phylum Dinoflagellata, they are round microalgae that share a symbiotic relationship with their host.
 They are also part of the genus Symbiodinium and Kingdom Alveolata.
 These organisms are phytoplankton and therefore photosynthesize.
-The products of photosynthesis, i.e. oxygen, sugar, etc. are harnessed by the host organism, and in exchange, the zooxanthellae are offered housing and protection, as well as carbon dioxide, phosphates and other essential inorganic compounds that help them to survive and thrive.
+The host organism harnesses the products of photosynthesis, i.e. oxygen, sugar, etc., and in exchange, the zooxanthellae are offered housing and protection, as well as carbon dioxide, phosphates, and other essential inorganic compounds that help them to survive and thrive.
 Zooxanthellae share 95% of the products of photosynthesis with their host coral.
-According to the a study done by D.J.
-Smith et al. photoinhibition is a likely factor in coral bleaching.
+According to a study done by D.J.
+Smith et al., photoinhibition is a likely factor in coral bleaching.
 It also suggests that the hydrogen peroxide produced in zooxanthealle plays a role in signaling themselves to flee the corals.
 Photo-inhibition of Zooxanthellae can be caused by exposure to UV filters found in personal care products.
 In a study done by Zhong et al., Oxybenzone (BP-3) had the most negative effects on zooxanthellae health.
 The combination of temperature increase and presence of UV filters in the ocean has further decreased zooxanthellae health.
-The combination of UV filters and higher temperatures led to an additive effect on photo-inihibition and overall stress on coral species.
+The combination of UV filters and higher temperatures led to an additive effect on photo-inhibition and overall stress on coral species.

 Infectious disease

+Following bleaching events, there has been a rise in the global disease outbreak among coral populations.
+This is due to the weakened state of the corals that makes them susceptible to infection caused by disease-carrying pathogens.
 Infectious bacteria of the species Vibrio shiloi are the bleaching agent of Oculina patagonica in the Mediterranean Sea, causing this effect by attacking the zooxanthellae.
 V. shiloi is infectious only during warm periods.
 Elevated temperature increases the virulence of V. shiloi, which then become able to adhere to a beta-galactoside-containing receptor in the surface mucus of the host coral.
 V. shiloi then penetrates the coral's epidermis, multiplies, and produces both heat-stable and heat-sensitive toxins, which affect zooxanthellae by inhibiting photosynthesis and causing lysis.

 During the summer of 2003, coral reefs in the Mediterranean Sea appeared to gain resistance to the pathogen, and further infection was not observed.
 The main hypothesis for the emerged resistance is the presence of symbiotic communities of protective bacteria living in the corals.
 The bacterial species capable of lysing V. shiloi had not been identified as of 2011.